 Traffic tromboning can affect either ingress or egress traffic.
 On egress, you can have FHRP filtering to isolate the HSRP partnership and provide an active/active setup for HSRP.
 On ingress, you can have GSLB, Route Injection, and LISP.

 Cisco Active active data center design and virtualization technologies

 To overcome many of these problems, virtualization technologies can be used for Layer 2 extensions between data centers.
 They include vPC, VSS, Cisco FabricPath, VPLS, OTV, and LISP with its Internet locator design.
 In summary, we have different technologies that can be used for LAN extensions, and the primary mediums in which they can be deployed are Ethernet, MPLS, and IP.

 - Ethernet: VSS and vPC or Fabric Path

 Ethernet Extensions and Multi-Chassis EtherChannel ( MEC )

 Requires protected DWDM or direct fibers and works between two data centers only.
-Cannot support a multi data center topology i,e full mesh of data centers but it can support hub and spoke topologies.
+It cannot support multi-datacenter topology, i.e., a full mesh of data centers, but it can support hub and spoke topologies.

 Previously, LAG could only terminate on one physical switch.
-Both VSS-MEC and vPC are a port-channeling concept extending link aggregation to two separate physical switches.
-This allows for the creation of L2 typologies based on link aggregation which eliminates the dependency on STP thus allowing you to scale available Layer 2 bandwidth by bonding the physical links.
+Both VSS-MEC and vPC are port-channeling concepts extending link aggregation to two separate physical switches.
+This allows for creating L2 typologies based on link aggregation, eliminating the dependency on STP, thus allowing you to scale available Layer 2 bandwidth by bonding the physical links.

 IP core with Overlay Transport Virtualization ( OTV ).